rknightuk/rknight.me/src/posts/2023/2023-12-28-the-web-is-fantastic.md

 He's right.
 Blogging _is_ where it's at.
 Get a blog.
 Post some stuff.

 If you have a website, don't forget to [expose your RSS](https://rknight.me/please-expose-your-rss/).
 Have a big prominent button.
 Make sure it's in your `head` for auto-detection.
 Maybe start an [RSS club](https://daverupert.com/rss-club/).
-Post some wonderful things, or sad things, or _only-interesting-to-you+ things.[^3]
+Post some wonderful things, or sad things, or _only-interesting-to-you_ things.[^3]

 ### Extras